ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 ## RateLimit-Reset {#ratelimit-reset-header}

-The `RateLimit-Reset` response header field indicates either:
+The `RateLimit-Reset` response header field indicates either

-- the number of seconds to the quota resets;
+- the number of seconds until the quota resets, or
 - the timestamp when the quota resets.

 The header value is: